WritingHusky/Twilight_Princess_apworld/docs/setup_en.md

 - If the client is not working, double-check that you have the most recent release of the `Twilight Princess.apworld` file.
   Ensure that the content of the `lib` folder from the release download has been placed in your Archipelago installation's `lib` folder.
+- If the client says that seed version and client version do not match, it is recomended regenerate the seed with the current version differences in version can cause bugs which may make it unplayable.
+- If the client throws an error along the lines of "could not read memory at "< some number > dolphin has been disconnected.
+  It should automaticly reconnect, so ensure that dolphin is open and running
 - Ensure that you do not have any Dolphin cheats or codes enabled.
 Some cheats or codes can unexpectedly interfere with emulation and make troubleshooting errors difficult.
 - If you get an error message, ensure that `Enable Emulated Memory Size Override` in Dolphin (under `Options` >